by KD Miller

-“Well,” Uncle Theodore shrugged and slipped the handkerchief back in his trouser pockets.
+“Well,” Uncle Theodore shrugged and slipped the handkerchief back into his trouser pockets.
 “Mother and father were quite elderly when Millen adopted you.
 We assumed that she wanted all of us, especially you, to know her version of the story.
 Why she wrote it down in the third person is a mystery.”

 “My story starts when I was sixteen, Papi’s story starts when he was sixteen, and the four of you came to Sherwood when you were sixteen.
 Is that the magic age in this family?”
 I laughed, as I stood up and reached down to help Uncle Theodore to his feet.
-Despite his age, the old man didn’t walk with a cane, and still boasted a full head of silver hair.
+Despite his age, the old man didn’t walk with a cane and still boasted a full head of silver hair.

 A slight chuckle escaped his lips, as we retraced the winding path to his car.

 “In my day, the trolley would drop you off where my Cadillac is parked now.”

 He paused and turned back to the water as if he were saying a final goodbye.

 “I sure do miss this place when it was an amusement park.
 My brothers and I visited every summer until the year we moved to Ireland.”

 I paused and stared at my uncle in silence.

 “You lived in Ireland?”
 My mouth dropped in disbelief.

 “My dear, we all lived there, including my parents from about 1920, until the early 1950s.
 We returned home to Sherwood a changed family, both inside and out, and immediately were reunited with Conrad and Benjamin.
 Although we were all thirty years older, Conrad immediately recognized us, and invited us to live with him, instead of the Sherwood Hotel where we'd taken up residence.”